 Clarine was a member of the Blue Ribbon Committee of the US Army War College Board of Trustees to identify how to attract and retain females in teaching positions at the College.
 She is currently an active co-founder of No Labels, an organization of Republicans, Democrats and Independents, whose mission is to move America from the old politics of point-scoring toward a new politics of problem-solving.
 Clarine is also an appointed member of the Economic Club of Washington, D.C., a non-profit, non-partisan corporation established in 1986 to reflect the unique and critical role that Washington plays in the national and world economies.
-Additionally, she serves on the Indiana University Maurer School of Law Center for Constitutional Democracy Board of Directors, the Board of the Connecticut Policy Institute, the Board of Directors to the Access Lex Institute, the Board of Advisors to the National Bureau of Asian Research, the Board of Trustees and Counsel of the Center for Excellence in Education, the Turkic American Alliance Board of Advisors, and the Board of Directors of the National Campaign to Stop Violence.
+Additionally, she serves as Vice Chairperson on the Indiana University Maurer School of Law Center for Constitutional Democracy Advisory Board, the Board of the Connecticut Policy Institute, the Board of Directors to the Access Lex Institute, the Board of Advisors to the National Bureau of Asian Research, the Board of Trustees and Counsel of the Center for Excellence in Education, the Turkic American Alliance Board of Advisors, and the Board of Directors of the National Campaign to Stop Violence.

 Clarine has published numerous articles on a wide variety of legal topics, including housing policy and bankruptcy law.
 She frequently speaks at leading legal conferences including most recently, "Legal Careers in Congress and DC," at Arnold & Porter; “The Future of Bipartisanship," at the Berkeley Haas MBA Executives Program; “Preparing for your Capitol Hill Visits: The Internal Dynamics of a Senate Office," at the 7th Annual Convention of the Turkic American Alliance; “Judging and the Rule of Law," at the University of Texas Archer Center DC Program; “Congress and What Ever Happened to Bipartisanship," at the Berkeley Haas MBA Executives Program; "Judges and Judicial Decision Making - So Much to Consider," at The Archer Center, University of Texas; and "Corporate Governance Roundtable," at the American Bar Association Business Law Section Fall Meeting.